Religion in Somalia: Medieval era

 Islam entered the region very early on, shortly after the hijra.
-The two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the country, in the city of Zeila, which Ibn Battuta described as a Shiite city in the 14th century, and remained as such until Ottoman expansionism attempted to incorporate Horner and/or Cushite Sultans along the Horn African coast in the late 16th century.
+The two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the country.
 In the late 9th century, Al-Yaqubi wrote that Muslims were living along the northern Somali seaboard.
 He also mentioned that the Adal kingdom had its capital in the city, suggesting that the Adal Sultanate with Zeila as its headquarters dates back to at least the 9th or 10th century.
+The city of Zeila was described as a completely Muslim city in the 14th century by Ibn Battuta.
 According to I.M.
-Lewis, the polity was governed by local dynasties, who also ruled over the similarly-established Sultanate of Mogadishu in the Benadir region to the south.
+Lewis, the polity was governed by local dynasties, who also ruled over the similarly established Sultanate of Mogadishu in the Benadir region to the south.